Nothing (N.E.R.D. album): Singles

 Along with these singles, N*E*R*D has also released a few viral videos for 2 additional singles, one for "Help Me" and also for "Life as a Fish" which can be seen on the BBC Ice Cream website.

 Reception

 Commercial performance

 The album debuted at number twenty one on the US Billboard 200 chart, with first-week sales of 20,000 copies.

 Critical response

 Nothing received mixed to positive reviews from most music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 62, based on 19 reviews, which indicates "generally favorable reviews".
 Rave Magazine said, "Pharrell Williams should either stop letting his wang co-write his songs or start giving it a credit in the liner notes" and gave it two and a half stars out of five.

+Legacy

+In 2024, the track "God Bless Us All" appeared on Williams' soundtrack album Piece by Piece (Original Motion Picture Soundtrack).